 For example, this is counted as a direct search as there is a single result:

 And when you get a local-pack, this is counted as a branded search:

 This section shows how many customers found you via Google Search or Google Maps.
 This graph can be confusing because when both Listing on Search and Listing on Maps are checked, the graph is cumulative.
 As you can see, when you hover over a date, the Listing on Search and Listings on Maps are segmented.
 To simplify things, it is best to view the graphs separately--click on one box at a time, either Search or Maps.

-This section shows customer behavior after they found your business listing on Google.
-The graph shows how many customers completed the following types of actions when viewing your listing:
+This section shows customer behavior after they found your business profile on Google.
+The graph shows how many customers completed the following types of actions when viewing your profile: